This article originally appeared on VICE UK.

 "The National Union of Students has been supporting student unions to introduce consent workshops through our 'I Heart Consent campaign,' creating educational spaces for students to discuss consent and boundaries," NUS Women's Officer, Susuana Amoah told me.

 These conversations are needed.
 Consent is a slippery concept; more complicated than cartoons about cups of tea would suggest.
 Feminists have been talking about it for 50 years.
 We've moved from "no means no," to "yes means yes," and beyond, to examine the power relations involved in sex, the reasons someone might feel coerced into a reluctant "yes" and the viewing of sex as a two-way negotiation.

 Most students I spoke to had concerns over California-style consent legislation.
 Some were worried about lack of spontaneity.
 "Very little of what I've done in my life which has been truly fun or exciting was planned," said one.

 Others suggested the focus on affirmative consent could put too much onus on the person who's possibly being coerced.
-"It could mean a larger responsibility on people to 'speak the fuck up'," said Naomi Weston, 19, of a university in south England.
+"It could mean a larger responsibility on people to 'speak the fuck up,'" said Naomi Weston, 19, of King's College London.

 On Noisey: What I Learned From Being a Groupie

 But is the new legislation in the US really so radically different from what we have in the UK?
 Not entirely, says Dr. Tanya Palmer, Lecturer in Law at the University of Sussex.

 "English criminal law already has an affirmative consent standard, and has done for quite some time," Palmer tells me.